ahmed-waseem-91/smart-health-monitor-privacy/README.md

 ## 8. Children's privacy

-Smart Health Monitor is not directed at children under 13, and we do not knowingly collect data from children.
+Smart Health Monitor is not directed at children under 13 (or the minimum age defined by your local law), and we do not knowingly collect data from children.

 ## 9. Your rights